A Walk through Lijiang China

 I had wanted to visit Lijiang for several years now and have to admit, I was quite disappointed.
 The town’s architecture and setting make it so stunningly beautiful, almost too pretty, that it’s fake.
 It’s no longer a living town, which was the point most disappointing.
 Residents have been driven out in favor of souvenir shops, guesthouses, and restaurants.
 The whole town has been reconstructed and beautified, almost giving us the impression that the place could have been constructed as a cultural theme park.

 I’m not suggesting you should skip Lijiang, just be aware that it may be swamped with Chinese tourists when you visit.
 The crowds may detract from the magic you were expecting from Lijiang.
 So be warned, Lijiang is the ultimate tourist town.
-Also it’s bit more expensive than the rest of Yunnan Province.
+Also, it’s a bit more expensive than the rest of Yunnan Province.
 Read further to get an estimate of travel expenses in Yunnan Province.

-If you plan on visiting Tiger Leaping Gorge, you might as well stop in Lijiang for a couple days to check it out for yourself.
+If you plan on visiting Tiger Leaping Gorge, you might as well stop in Lijiang for a couple of days to check it out for yourself.
 Remember to explore the back streets and smaller alleyways—you may just find the few pleasant un-touristy streets of Lijiang.

 Photos and text by Stephen Bugno